mahsankhan/caring-triceratops/src/pages/measa-defi.md

 #### MEASA Charity - Philanthropy for MEASA Region.

 #### MEASA SAFU - Secure Assets Fund for Users and ecosystem of MEASA DeFI the funds is developed to compensate lost due to cyber attack, calamity etc.

+#### Go4 Blockchain is a technology partner of MEASA DeFi responsible for consultancy, research, development, deployment and support.